9mm-exchange/9mm-frontend-v4/packages/smart-router/README.md

-# Pancakeswap Smart Router
+# 9mm Smart Router

-`@pancakeswap/smart-router` is a SDK for getting best trade routes from Pancakeswap AMM.
+`@pancakeswap/smart-router` is a SDK for getting best trade routes from 9mm AMM.

 ## Install